Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Benefits of saw palmetto for hair loss

-Saw palmetto is an extract from the fruit of a plant known as Serenoa Repens, and it’s magic for hair loss comes from a plant sterol known as beta-sitosterol.
+Saw palmetto is an extract from the fruit of a plant known as Serenoa Repens, and its magic for hair loss comes from a plant sterol known as beta-sitosterol.
 In both men and women, we have an enzyme called 5-alpha-reductase, which converts a small amount of the available testosterone to a very potent androgen called dihydrotestosterone (DHT).

-It’s been found in studies that this plant sterol is able to inhibit this enzyme which is responsible for testosterone being converted to DHT, and therefor reduce the damage to hair follicles that are sensitive to this androgen.
+It’s been found in studies that this plant sterol is able to inhibit this enzyme which is responsible for testosterone being converted to DHT, and therefore reduce the damage to hair follicles that are sensitive to this androgen.

-In another double blind placebo controlled trial to determine whether or not saw palmetto worked for men suffering from androgenetic alopecia, 60% of the men in the treatment group reported an improvement upon their final visit.
+In another double-blind placebo-controlled trial to determine whether or not saw palmetto worked for men suffering from androgenetic alopecia, 60% of the men in the treatment group reported an improvement upon their final visit.